uei77/Reinforcement-Learning-Chess-Engine/README.md

 https://stockfishchess.org/
 Some problems may accur on Frontend.On later updates i will fix these problems.

-This is my first supervised learning chess engine project.
+This is my first reinforcement learning chess engine project.
 While it's not quite at a professional level, this is the best I could do with the resources I had available for this project.
 This is a project to combine my field of study with a game I love.
 It was a project where I pushed my limits and learned a lot.
 Thanks for checking out my project!